 Environmental Protection Agency (EPA).

-The Environmental Protection Agency (EPA) is proposing to approve changes to the Georgia State Implementation Plan (SIP) submitted by the State of Georgia, through the Georgia Environmental Protection Division (GA EPD) of the Department of Natural Resources, on April 11, 2003.
-EPA is proposing to approve portions of a SIP revision which include changes to Georgia's rules regarding emissions standards and open burning.
+The Environmental Protection Agency (EPA) is proposing to approve a State Implementation Plan (SIP) revision submitted by the State of Georgia, through the Georgia Environmental Protection Division (GA EPD) of the Department of Natural Resources, in a letter dated July 31, 2018.
+EPA is proposing to approve changes to the Georgia's Nonattainment New Source Review (NNSR) permitting rule.
 This action is being proposed pursuant to the Clean Air Act (CAA or Act) and its implementing regulations.

-Written comments must be received on or before March 14, 2019.
+Comments must be received on or before August 9, 2019.

 Start Further Info